payu-org/payu/docs/source/usage.rst

 Postprocessing
 ==============

-Model output in parallel jobs is typically divided across several files, which can be inconvenient for analysis.
+Model output in parallel jobs is sometimes divided across several files, which can be inconvenient for analysis.
 Payu offers a ``collate`` subcommand to collate these separated files into a single file.
+This is only necessary, and supported, for some models.

 For most jobs, collation is called automatically.
 But if you need to manually collate the ``K``\ th run, type the following::